 Add a Splash of Color

 If you’ve got paint from a former home improvement project, this can be used to give your space a bright, cheerful new look.
-Stencils can be had for a couple dollars, and you can use them to create an inspirational phrase on a bare wall, or simply the words “Laundry Room” for an added whimsical touch.
-Even an outdated laminate floor can be painted to match your color scheme and brighten the area – just make sure to use primer first and get porch floor paint, which is engineered to stand up to foot traffic.
+Stencils can be had for a couple of dollars, and you can use them to create an inspirational phrase on a bare wall, or simply the words “Laundry Room” for an added whimsical touch.
+Even an outdated laminate floor can be painted to match your color scheme and brighten the area – just make sure to use a primer first and get porch floor paint, which is engineered to stand up to foot traffic.

 Create a Sorting and Folding Area